Use the following method to provide corrections efficiently and accurately for projects typeset in the Well-Formed Document Workflow.

 When applying corrections:

-- The typesetter will search for the text in InDesign and replace it as indicated.
+- If using InDesign, search for the text in InDesign and replace it as indicated.

-- The typesetter will maintain all of the requirements of a WFDW file without introducing new errors, such as reflow or bad breaks.
+- Maintain all of the requirements of a WFDW file without introducing new errors, such as bad breaks or incorrect spacing.

 When verifying corrections: